Present Continuous

 The action is temporary, not permanent.

-Present Continuous always use am / is / are + verb-ing
+The present continuous always uses am / is / are + verb-ing.

 Structure: